21 Things To Do Around London Bridge With Kids

 3. Enjoy the View from the Shard

-The Shard is possibly London’s most iconic building, it’s also so near to London Bridge.
+The Shard is possibly London’s most iconic building, and it’s also very near London Bridge.
 This is an unpopular opinion, but I don’t think you get the best city views from the top of the most iconic building.
 You get them from the one next door!

 4. Take a Boat Trip Along the River Thames